Warner Bros. World' Abu Dhabi Brings Animation Favorites to Life in 'Bedrock' and 'Dynamite Gulch'

 Warner Bros.
 World' Abu Dhabi, the world's first-ever Warner Bros. branded indoor theme park set to open on Yas Island this summer, has revealed exciting details on Bedrock and Dynamite Gulch, which are inspired by animated characters from Looney Tunes and Hanna-Barbera such as Marvin The Martian, Road Runner, Wile E. Coyote, Fred Flintstone and George Jetson, just to name a few.

 Guests of all ages can discover the wonderfully wacky side of Warner Bros.
 Animation, on the action-packed streets of Dynamite Gulch, which is adjacent to the prehistoric suburbia of Bedrock.
-Featuring immersive experiences and scenic backdrops, these lands are home to four high-energy rides and attractions, two authentically themed restaurants and two memorabilia shops.
+Featuring immersive experiences and scenic backdrops, these lands are home to four high-energy rides and attractions, two authentically themed restaurants and two memorabilia shops - all inspired by famed characters and stories straight out of cartoons like The Flintstones and The Jetsons.

 Mark Gsellman, Park General Manager, stated: "We're incredibly delighted to bring iconic animated characters to life through none other than the park's very own Bedrock and Dynamite Gulch.
 The characters in these lands have fascinated fans of every age for decades, and it will be a dream come true for many of our guests to walk the streets they know and love.
 From Bedrock's picturesque rocky landscape, featuring towering plants, a landmark river and a waterfall, to Dynamite Gulch's lifelike rustic desert- this section of the park is guaranteed to be a charming, heart-warming and fun-filled retreat for the whole family."